 Mission Possible – Sleep Rough Challenge

 We invite all students to take part in the Mission Possible Challenge — an opportunity to experience one night of “sleeping rough” in solidarity with those who do not have a warm bed or a safe place to call home.
 This challenge helps raise awareness and empathy for people experiencing homelessness, while supporting our mission to make a difference.
 When: Sleep Rough between Tuesday 22 July to Tuesday 19 August.
-Registration Link by Thursday 14 August.
+Please use the registration link on the ATC App by Thursday 14 August.
 Donation Items to be delivered to Faith and Mission office by 19 August.
 Further details are in the flyer available on the ATC App.
 [Year Levels tag] PLEASE SEND YOUR PHOTOS OF SLEEPING ROUGH TO signumfidei@atc.qld.edu.au

 Holding Tight Project